 Cliff Kuang for Fast Co.Design: The bridge is really just a proof-of-concept for printed steel applications that range from shipbuilding to offshore oil rigs.
 Getting there will require not just better software, but robots that can teach themselves how to get better at 3D printing.

-The firm will be able to 3D print high rises using a new construction technique called ‘crane printing’.
+The Express Tribune: A Dubai-based construction firm Cazza has announced its plans to build the world’ first 3D-printed skyscraper.
+According to the company, the skyscraper will be built in the United Arab Emirates.
+Cazza uses a 3D printing construction system that combines mobile 3D printing robots with existing construction methods to make construction processes faster and cost-effective.
+In order to construct the high-rise building, the company will use the ‘crane printing’ technique The firm will be able to 3D print high rises using a new construction technique called ‘crane printing’.
 For the process, the company will use cranes with added units designed to build 3D structures of 80m and above.
 While the cranes will 3D print specific parts of the building, the rest of the construction will be carried out via existing methods.
 Cont'd...

+Lacy Cooke for Inhabitat: Building a house typically takes months, exacerbating the housing crisis so many people face worldwide.
+Apis Cor, a San Francisco-based company that specializes in 3D-printing, decided to tackle that crisis with a groundbreaking mobile 3D-printer that can print an entire 400-square-foot tiny home in just 24 hours.
+What’s more, doing so costs just over $10,000 – a steal compared to most modern homes.
 On their website, Apis Cor says the construction industry may be sluggish now, but they will persevere in disrupting that industry “until everyone is able to afford a place to live.”
 Their revolutionary mobile 3D-printer is small enough to be transported, so assembly and transportation costs can be slashed.
 Although their mobile printer only needs a day to print a home from a concrete mixture, the company says their buildings will last up to 175 years.
 Not only is their process speedy, but environmentally friendly and affordable too.
 Cont'd...